jamesminkyusong/vgeo_mvp_01/GDELT_configs_explanation.md

 ### **GDELT QUERY VALIDATION**

-You should always use the [GDELT website](https://gdelt.github.io/#api=doc&query=&contentmode=ArtList&maxrecords=75&timespan=1d) to verify your queries are well formatted before putting it in the excel document (that we use to manage all queries) or updating the configuration document (that will be used to run `collect_and_generate.py`.
+You should always use the [GDELT website](https://gdelt.github.io/#api=doc&query=&contentmode=ArtList&maxrecords=75&timespan=1d) to verify your queries are well formatted before putting it in the excel document (that we use to manage all queries) or updating the configuration document (that is used to run `collect_and_generate.py`.

 One limitation of the website is that the query can be marked as "too long", but when we run it our backend, as long as the query is well formatted, it should run well.
 However, we still need to standardize our approach.